Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Overfitting and regularization

-In both cases $w$ decreases due to the penalty terms (i.e. the third terms in the right hand side of the above two formulas).
-However, with $L^1$ regularization $w$ decreases by a fixed amount, while with $L^2$ regularization $w$ decreases by an amount proportional to $w$.
-Consequently, when $|w|$ is large, $L^2$ regularization reduces the weight much more than $L^1$ regularization, and when $|w|$ is small, $L^2$ regularization does not reduce it as much as $L^1$ does.
-This amounts to a more balanced distribution of weights in the case of $L^2$ regularization (pretty much like averaging), while $L^1$ regularization tends to drive some weights toward zero keeping some others of high importance (pretty much like median).
-Moreover, since $L^2$ does not change small weights much, and in particular it does not drive them to zero, it amounts to a dense weight vector (with many non-zeros).
-However, $L^1$ brings {\bf sparsity} to the weights by making small weights zero.
+\item $L^2$ regularization: \ \ \ $w^{(k+1)} = w^{(k)} - \frac{\eta}{n} \sum_{m=1}^n \frac{\partial C_m}{\partial w} - 2 \, \eta \, \lambda \, w^{(k)}$. \end{itemize} In both cases, the penalty terms cause $|w|$ to decrease.
+However, $L^1$ regularization decreases $|w|$ by a fixed amount, whereas $L^2$ regularization decreases $|w|$ proportionally to $|w|$.
+As a result, $L^2$ regularization reduces large weights more than $L^1$ regularization does, leading to a more balanced weight distribution resembling a mean, while $L^1$ regularization tends to keep some weights of high importance, akin to a median.
+Moreover, $L^2$ regularization maintains non-zero small weights, resulting in a dense weight vector, while $L^1$ regularization induces sparsity by driving small weights to zero.